If you believe that you may qualify you can apply online by clicking on the button below.

-- Will suffer financial hardship as a result of not being able to work while they are self-isolating (reduction in income due to self-isolation of more than 50% of the applicants’ gross pay).
+- will suffer financial hardship as a result of not being able to work while they are self-isolating.

-The Department of Health and Social Care (DHSC) has committed to providing further discretionary funding on an ongoing monthly basis from March 2021 until the scheme ends on 30 June 2021.
+The Department of Health and Social Care (DHSC) has committed to providing further discretionary funding on an ongoing monthly basis until the scheme ends on 24 March 2022.

 Read further information about the discretionary scheme (opens in a new window).

 You will need the following information to complete this form:

 - A copy of your latest bank statement (which clearly shows your name, sort-code and account number of the account that you would like the payment to be made into);

 - Proof of self-employment, for example most recent years statement of finalised accounts or evidence of self-assessment returns;